-“People are stressed at work due to the people and the tasks.
-This includes work colleagues, who may be difficult to get along with or who don’t pull their weight, and challenging bosses," said Dr. Olivia Rose and advisor to Remedy Review.
-"The demands and pressures are high.
+“People are stressed at work due to the people and the tasks,” said Dr. Olivia Rose, director of the Rose Health Clinic and medical advisor at Remedy Review.
+“This includes work colleagues, who may be difficult to get along with or who don’t pull their weight, and challenging bosses.
+The demands and pressures are high.
 There’s competition and tight deadlines to adhere to, which all leads to stress.”

 “Maybe men are OK giving up money for less stress because they think they can get it back in the long run, where a woman may feel compelled to hold on to the gains she’s made,” Lewis said.

 Christine Agro, bestselling author and business coach, believes women aren’t as linear in their thinking as men.

 “Women tend to take in the whole picture and recognize that more money doesn’t mean better quality of life or [that they’ll be] happier,” Agro said.
 She recognizes that this is a generalization, but as a business coach, she sees more women than men walk away from high-paying jobs to work on something more meaningful and rewarding, even if it pays less.